jakblak/thinkster_mean_app/README.md

 A - AngularJs frontend framewrok <br>
 N - NodeJs server technology <br>

-It requries nodejs, npm and mongodb installed and running.
+Requires nodejs, and mongodb installed and running.

 ** Add a Link with a Title
 -- option to comment on and vote up